Find Trade Colleges

 Jersey City, NJ

-New Jersey City University landed the #9 spot in the 2023 rankings for the best bachelor’s degree health sciences & services programs.
+New Jersey City University ranked #9 on this year’s Best Health Sciences & Services Bachelor’s Degree Trade Schools in New Jersey list.
 Located in the large city of Jersey City, NJCU is a public college with a medium-sized student population.

 While working on their Bachelor's Degree, health science majors at NJCU accumulate an average of around $22,326 in student debt.